-The Group has applied IFRS 16 using the modified retrospective approach and therefore the comparative information has not been restated and continues to be reported under IAS 17 and IFRS Interpretation 4.
+The Group has applied IFRS 16 as of 1 February 2019 using the modified retrospective approach and therefore the comparative information has not been restated and continues to be reported under IAS 17 and IFRS Interpretation 4.
 The details of accounting policies under IAS 17 and IFRS Interpretation 4 are disclosed separately.